epifab/bastoni/README.md

     Message bus->>Player: PlayerJoinedRoom event
 ```

-Here is how two players (who joined the same room) can start playing together:
+Here is how two players (in the same room) can start playing together:

 ```mermaid
 sequenceDiagram